Diabetic Ketoacidosis Management

 • Vision changes

-Please note that normal growth and development stages/patterns in a teenager/young adult will influence glucose metabolism (related to hormone levels).
+Please note that normal growth and development stages/patterns in teenagers and young adults will influence glucose metabolism (which is related to hormone levels).

 Young Children